Flexible Bayesian Nonlinear Model Configuration: Applications

 \subsubsection{Example \arabic{Example}: Epigenetic data with latent Gaussian variables}

-This example illustrates how the extended BGNLMM model~\eqref{DeepModel2} can be used for feature engineering while simultaneously modeling correlation structures with latent Gaussian variables.
+This example illustrates how the extended BGNLMM model~\eqref{DeepModel2} can be used for feature engineering while simultaneously modeling correlation structures using latent Gaussian variables.
 To this end, we consider genomic and epigenomic data from \textit{Arabidopsis thaliana}.
-Arabidopsis is an extremely well studied model organism for which genomic and epigenomic data sets are publicly available~\citep[see for example][]{becker2011spontaneous}.
+Arabidopsis is an extremely well-studied model organism for which many genomic and epigenomic data sets are publicly available, see for example~\citeA{becker2011spontaneous}.
 DNA locations with a nucleotide of type cytosine nucleobase (C) can be either methylated or not.
-Our focus will be on modeling the number of methylated reads through different covariates including (local) genomic structures, gene classes and expression levels.
-The studied data was obtained from the NCBI GEO archive \citep{barrett2013ncbi}, where we consider a sample of $n = 500$ base-pairs chosen from a random genetic region of a single plant.
+Our focus will be on modeling the number of methylated reads through different covariates including (local) genomic structures, gene classes, and expression levels.
+The studied data was obtained from the NCBI GEO archive \cite{barrett2013ncbi}, where we consider a sample of $n = 500$ base-pairs chosen from a random genetic region of a single plant.
 Only cytosine nucleobases can be methylated, hence these 500 observations correspond to 500 sequential cytosine nucleobases from the selected genetic region.